funkhaus/8baseDemo-frontend/README.md

 This is a basic demo of how to build a basic 8Base powered application using Nuxt as a frontend.

-To many demo app's skip over the REAL things you will need to do.
-THis demo does the following:
+Too many demo app's skip over the REAL things you will need to do.
+This demo hopefully is a complete example of a basic working app.

+It does the following:

 1. Setup 8Base backend
 1. Code for sign up, sign in and logout